ignatandrei/console_to_saas/Chapter07/readme.md

 Dealing with multiple clients adds complexity that must be handled, and there are several challenges:
 - Keep track of the configuration/version of the app of each client
-- Deliver different patches for the different clients Besides this, we want to have a central part where we want to see how clients are using the app, so some analytics were needed.
+- Deliver different patches for the different clients.
+Besides this, we want to have a central part where we want to see how clients are using the app, so some analytics were needed.
 Customer issues with the system where it is installed the application (like OS incompatibility, antivirus, dll problems, or others) must be solved.